offen/offen/docs/running-offen/tutorials/configuring-deploying-offen-heroku.md

 The final step for your installation is now to create an account that you can use to collect usage data and log in.
 To do so, head to `/setup/` on your newly installed instance by clicking the "View app" button once installation has finished.

-Create a first account and a user by filling and submitting the form.
-You can always create more accounts and add users later.
+Create your first account and a user by filling and submitting the form.
+You can always create more accounts and add other users later.

 ### Test the setup
 {: .no_toc }